tsora1603/pixora-theme/README.md

 <br>

-# 🖥️ how to Install
+# 🖥️ how to install

 ## 1. clone the repo
 ```bash